 BUT...

-Our distributor can also provide this title through local bookstores in the U.S., U.K., Canada and Australia,
+& through local bookstores in the U.S., the U.K., Europe and Australia.

 incl. postage